consistent self-care matters

 We need more emotional reasons to invest in self-care.
 As Stephen Covey put it: The world is not just logical, it’s emotional too.

-We need to build an intrinsic drive to invest in ourselves, and for most of us, the hyper-intellectualization becomes a disguise for procrastination.
+We need to build an intrinsic drive to invest in ourselves, and for most of us, hyper-intellectualization becomes a disguise for procrastination.

-We can rationalize the benefits, but if you’re still not consistent with your self-care and you find yourself investing even 5 minutes per week on the reading and perfecting… that’s 5 minutes that could be spent building new self-care habits that last.
+We can rationalize the benefits, but if you’re still not consistent with your self-care and you find yourself investing even 5 minutes per week on reading and perfecting… that’s 5 minutes that could be spent building new self-care habits that last.

 In my experience, there is a special kind of learning that takes place when I take action.
 The emotional kind.
 It’s hard to describe with words, but I know how it feels.